NeilClack/FuzeHubCollector/README.md

-# 3D-Printing-Trends-Dashboard
+# Fuze Hub Collector
-A simple dashboard for tracking 3D printing model trends and material prices
+A Scrapy web scraper that feeds the Fuze Hub with current models and material prices.

 ---
 ## Table of Contents